WHAT PEOPLE SAY

 - Aspera Enterprise

-VITAC is the exclusive provider of offline captioning for prerecorded programming on over 25 television networks.
+VITAC is the exclusive provider of offline closed captioning for prerecorded programming on over 25 television networks.
 Our offline captioners, all employee and US-based, are not just good transcribers and spellers.
 They’re expert captioners, masters of description, line breaks, timing, readability, sound effects, and common style rules that average viewers may not notice.

 VITAC’s Multi-Language Subtitling team are experts at translation and the creation of subtitles in over 50 languages for niche customers.
 Video programmers and producers turn to VITAC for accurate translation, flawless timing, and quick turnaround.